londonreal/5g-citizen-science/README.md

 * Activity (apply computer vision AI machine learning to determine)
 * Appetite
 * Lifespan
+* Fertility (unsure about that one, loads of effort ensuring pregnancy, maybe in phase II)
 * Size of tumor
 * ...
 * Any other metric that is measurable, quantifable